byjg/byjg.github.io/blog/2025-09-26-simple-principles-avoid-complexity/index.md

 legacy code with total confidence because I knew the test suite had my back.
 And trust me: there’s no greater freedom for a developer than that.

+## The Problem Is a Coward

+A problem is a coward because it never shows up alone.
+It always brings friends.
+That bug in the application might be tied to a slow query, which is linked to a missing index, which actually started because the log server was lagging behind in processing events.
+When this happens, it’s not enough to look only at your piece of the code.
+You need to have a solid grasp of the whole
+system: from code to infrastructure, from logs to monitoring dashboards.
+And even more importantly, you need a team ready to act together — each one seeing their part, but with a shared vision of where the root cause really lies.
+Solving problems is not about being the lone hero.
+It’s about recognizing that the problem is a coward.
+And because of that, you should be ready to fight it as a team.

 ## Wrapping It Up

 In the end, none of this is revolutionary.
 These are simple, almost trivial principles.
 But ignore them, and it’s only a